pbhargav7/pbhargav7/README.md

 <!-- =========================================================================================== -->
 <br>

-<p>💻 I'm a versatile Software Engineer with over 2 years of experience and a Master's in Computer Science from SUNY Binghamton.
+<p>💻 I'm a versatile Software Engineer with over 2 years of experience and a Master's in Computer Science.
 Thriving in dynamic, fast-paced environments, I excel both independently and as part of collaborative teams, especially in high-demand scenarios where quick turnarounds are the norm.
 With a deep passion for technology, I've honed my skills across a diverse spectrum of programming languages and web technologies, making me a flexible and adaptable developer.</p>
 <br>

 <b>🚀 Skills & Expertise:</b>